Leadership for Diverse Communities

 An undergraduate degree program of diversified education that is ideal for future elementary school or special education teachers.

-The Master of Arts in Teaching (MAT) is an online program with a focus on social justice, multiculturalism, and action research.
+An online program with a focus on social justice, multiculturalism and action research.

 Combining classroom and practical field experiences, and integrating theory and practice of rehabilitation counseling.

 A graduate program offering three specialized options for the student to enhance their knowledge in counseling.